fwollatz/MLinPractice/Documentation.md

 Which dimensionality reduction technique(s) did you pick and why?

 It was originally decided to choose three dimensionality reduction methods.
 And the following dimensionality reduction techniques were used:
-- PCA: used to perform feature projection and to compute new features based on the original ones; this approach select a number of principle components automatically based on the accumulative explained variance ratio (currently 0.95).
-We normalize or standardize the features before performing PCA.
+- PCA: used to perform feature projection and to compute new features based on the original ones; this approach selects a number of principle components automatically based on the accumulative explained variance ratio (currently 0.95).
+We normalized or standardized the features before performing PCA.
 - Wrapper (RFE) method: used for feature selection based on the models that evaluated different features; the number of selectable features could be specified.
 - Filter method: instead of using models, the mutual information heuristics were used to select suitable features; the number of selectable features could be specified.